 Trading any asset too much will create transaction costs like brokerage that can deplete returns.
 The purest form of ETF investing involves investing for the long-term return offered by markets and indexes.
 The longer an investor holds their ETF, the more the broking costs become negligible.
 When compared to mutual funds, while investors don’t pay brokerage commissions when purchasing and redeeming mutual fund shares, certain share classes do carry either up-front sales loads or back-end redemption charges that compensate brokers for selling these funds.
 In addition, many funds charge ongoing fees to compensate brokers, record keepers, transfer agents and other entities for marketing and servicing costs.
 Indeed, depending on the amount invested, the commissions an investor may pay for trading shares of a particular ETF may actually be less than the sales charges, bid/ask spreads, and management fees they would be charged by investing the same amount in an unlisted mutual fund with a similar strategy.
-Mutual funds may incur additional costs that may not be readily apparent to investors.
-For example, some mutual funds can raise their investment management fees if their managers outperform their benchmarks.
-And mutual funds with high turnover rates may declare higher capital gains distributions, which can increase an investor’s tax burden depending on where the funds are domiciled, whereas most passively managed ETFs have lower turnover rates, which generally result in lower taxes where applicable.
+Managed funds may incur additional costs that may not be readily apparent to investors.
+For example, some managed funds can raise their investment management fees if their managers outperform their benchmarks.
+And managed funds with high turnover rates may declare higher capital gains distributions, which can increase an investor’s tax burden depending on where the funds are domiciled, whereas most passively managed ETFs have lower turnover rates, which generally result in lower taxes where applicable.

 It’s important for investors to consider both immediate and future costs — commissions, spreads, sales charges, management fees, and tax implications — when evaluating the suitability of any kind of investment.